nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![TestSequenceDiagram](images/TestSequenceDiagram.png)

-The following activity diagram summarizes what happens when a user executes a new command:
+The following activity diagram summarizes what happens when a user executes a test command on a specified flashcard:

 ![TestActivityDiagram](images/TestActivityDiagram.png)